jaketae/jaketae.github.io/_posts/2020-07-02-gaussian-process.md

 <img src="/assets/images/2020-07-02-gaussian-process_files/2020-07-02-gaussian-process_59_0.svg">

 The model behaves exactly as we would expect: where there is data, we are confident; where there is no data, we are uncertain.
 Therefore, we see little variation on test points near the data.
 In sparse regions where there is no training data, the model reflects our uncertainty, which is why we observe variation within the sampled functions.
 Comparing the region $[-4, 2]$ where there is a lot of training data, and $[-1, 0]$ where there is little data, this point becomes apparent.
-Overall, the average of the fifty samples seems to somewhat capture the overall sinusodial trend present in the training data, notwithstanding the extraneous curvature observed in some regions.
+Overall, the average of the fifty samples seems to somewhat capture the overall sinusoidal trend present in the training data, notwithstanding the extraneous curvature observed in some regions.

 # Conclusion